WVUHPC/2019-Intro-HPC/_episodes/02-shell.md

 ### Command Line Interface

 At a high level, a HPC cluster is a big computer to be used by several users at the same time.
 The users expect to run a variety of scientific codes, store the data needed as input or generated as output.
-In HPC computers usually communicate with each other for task that are too big for a single computer to deal and interact with us allowing us to take decisions and see errors.
+In HPC, computers usually communicate with each other for tasks that are too big for a single computer to deal and interact with us allowing us to make decisions and see errors.

 Our interaction with computers happens in many different ways, including through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
-However in HPC we need an efficient and still very light way of communicate with the head node.
+However in HPC we need an efficient and still very light way of communicating with the head node.
 The front end machine in a HPC cluster.
-In contrast Desktop computers uses Graphical User Interface.
+In contrast Desktop computers uses a Graphical User Interface.

 The **graphical user interface** (GUI) is the most widely used way to interact with personal computers.
 We give instructions (to run a program, to copy a file, to create a new folder/directory) with the convenience of a few mouse clicks.
 This way of interacting with a computer is intuitive and very easy to learn.
 But this way of giving instructions to a computer scales very poorly if we are to give a large stream of instructions even if they are similar or identical.
 For example if we have to copy the third line of each of a thousand text files stored in thousand different directories and paste it into a single file line by line.
 Using the traditional GUI approach of clicks will take several hours to do this.